Thick Client Penetration Testing Checklist

 Thin clients are web applications that are running on the web browser.
 Generally, these web applications need an internet connection for proper functioning.
 The most common example is our website https://allabouttesting.org.
 This website needs an internet connection to fetch different blogs.

 This blog provides you with a checklist to test Thick Client Applications for security.
-Click Here to learn more about the Architecture of Thick Client and how to perform security testing.
+Click Here to learn more about the Architecture of Thick Client and how to carry out security testing.

 Development Languages of Thick Client